 To be honest, I find myself close to product writing because it doesn’t require many steps to complete for the final writing.
 There is only one draft.
 At the end, teachers can give feedback for learners.
 Also, It is not too challenging and time consuming.
 However, everybody is aware of the fact that this approach is somewhat old school nowadays.
 It doesn’t attract students’ motivation.
 According to recent researches, most of the students don’t benefit from the feedback given at the end.
 There has been a shift in teaching and learning writing.

 I’ll share a conference for those who are looking for technological innovations.
-There’ll be expert pleanery speakers from different countries, workshops, concurrent sessions, The aim of the conference is to inform people about the latest innovations and inspire them for the future.
-On March 3rd 2018 I highly recommend you to participate in that conference.
-You can buy tickets here.
+There’ll be expert plenary speakers from different countries, workshops, concurrent sessions, The aim of the conference is to inform people about the latest innovations and inspire them for the future.
+On March 3rd 2018, I highly recommend you to participate .
+Tickets can be purchased here.

 Our approach of learning and teaching language affects everything that goes on in the classes.
 It is the cumulative body of knowledge and principles that enable teachers, as “technicians” in the classroom, to diagnose the needs of students, to treat students with successful pedagogical techniques, and to assess the outcome of those treatments.
 I’ll list some of the most accepted principles which should shape your approach to teaching.
 Continue reading

 Films and TV shows are effective tools for teachers to teach English when used properly.
 They have so many advantages for ESL, EFL classes.
 First of all, they are very motivating and entertaining.
 Continue reading